ZeusLN/zeus-docs/docs/for-users/embedded-node/faq.md

 If you have your own remote node, you may also want manually add it in the Peers list.
 You can [use this guide to enabled 'Neutrino mode' in Bitcoin Core](https://docs.lightning.engineering/lightning-network-tools/lnd/enable-neutrino-mode-in-bitcoin-core).
 BTCD has Neutrino on by default.

-If changing your Neutrino peers and restarting the app fails to correct the balance, you should try doing a rescan by going to `Menu` -> `Embedded node` -> `Advanced` -> `Rescan wallet` and restarting the app.
+If changing your Neutrino peers and restarting the app fails to correct the balance, you should try doing a rescan by going to `Menu` > `Settings` > `Embedded Node` > `Advanced` > `Rescan wallet` and restarting the app.
 Please leave the app running in the foreground for up to 15 minutes to complete the process.
 During the rescan process you will not be able to full use the app - for example, you will not be able to generate invoices.
-You can follow the rescan process by following the LND logs at `Menu` -> `Embedded node` -> `LND Logs`.
+You can follow the rescan process by following the LND logs at `Menu` > `Settings` > `Embedded Node` > `LND Logs`.

 As a last resort, you can always pull your on-chain wallet into the [Sparrow](https://sparrowwallet.com/) desktop wallet, [using these instructions](https://docs.zeusln.app/for-users/embedded-node/backup-and-recovery#can-i-recover-my-zeus-onchain-wallet-into-other-wallet-applications).